 Escape Hatch Nifty, but Troubling

 The 2013 Ford Escape is a fantastic automobile.
 At Torque news we have reviewed the vehicle and our analysis has been a thumbs-up.
-This author has driven the vehicle and found it to be a game changer in the class.
+This author has driven the vehicle and found it to be a game-changer in the class.
 That said, we did have concerns that should be noted.
 One of the novel features of the 2013 Escape was the automatic rear hatchback.
 When mom waves her foot under the rear bumper the tailgate ascends as if she has used the Force.
-During our testing that feature did not work.
+During our testing, that feature did not work.
 We chalked it up to an early model.
-Perhaps even a pre-production mode.
+Perhaps even a pre-production model.
 However, the recalls are starting to mount.

 Escape Engine Recall

 Ford today recalled the 2013 Escapes that have its best engine, the 1.6 liter EcoBoost turbo, saying it may have a fuel line problem that could cause a fire.
 Ford issued a press release stating “As an additional safety precaution, customers who already own 2013 Escape vehicles with the 1.6-liter engine are being advised to stop driving their vehicles and to immediately contact their dealers.
 Dealers will deliver a loaner vehicle to these customers and will transport their 2013 Escape to the dealership for the necessary repairs.
 The company is working to make parts available as quickly as possible and customers will keep the loaner vehicle at no charge until the repairs on their vehicle are completed.“ The words “stop driving” and “Immediately” are not words that a customer just receiving their first payment reminder is going to be happy to hear.
 Click here for a look at the new Escape engine fire recall.